 The Preschool class runs from 8:45 am to 1:00 pm, Monday to Friday.

 Optional Extra Classes

 Ballet and Playball classes are available on Campus at an extra cost in the afternoons after 1 pm.

 Childhood marks the beginning of each person’s lifelong learning journey.
 Aistear is the new early childhood curriculum framework for children from birth to six years in Ireland.
 Aistear is the Irish word for journey.
-The Aistear framework provides information to help practitioners, including infant teachers and Early Start teachers, to plan for and provide enjoyable and appropriately challenging learning experiences that will allow each child to grow and develop as a competent and confident learner.
+The Aistear framework provides information to help practitioners, including infant teachers and Early Start teachers, to plan for and provide learning experiences that will allow each child to grow and develop as a competent and confident learner.
 Aistear describes the types of learning experiences that are important for children in early childhood.